Guppy16/pico-dshot/README.md

 ---
 ## Sources

+### USB Driver
 - Use [Zadig](https://zadig.akeo.ie/) to install drivers for the RPi boot interface.
 This makes the flashing experience a LOT better!
 A thread on the [platform io forum](https://community.platformio.org/t/official-platformio-arduino-ide-support-for-the-raspberry-pi-pico-is-now-available/20792/9) goes in to more detail.
 [This thread[(https://community.platformio.org/t/raspberry-pi-pico-upload-problem/22809/7) also linked to this [github comment](https://github.com/platformio/platform-raspberrypi/issues/2#issuecomment-828586398) mentions to use Zadig.

+### Docs and Sample Implementation
 - [Pico SDK API Docs](https://raspberrypi.github.io/pico-sdk-doxygen/modules.html).
 Some quick links: [dma](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__dma)
 - [Documentation on the Pico](https://www.raspberrypi.com/documentation/microcontrollers/?version=E0C9125B0D9B) incl spec, datasheets, [pinout](https://datasheets.raspberrypi.com/pico/Pico-R3-A4-Pinout.pdf), etc.
 - [Pico examples](https://github.com/raspberrypi/pico-examples) from the rpi github incl `dma/`.
 There's an interesting example on pairing an adc with dma [here](https://github.com/raspberrypi/pico-examples/blob/master/adc/dma_capture/dma_capture.c).
 Note that when viewing pico examples, they use `#include "pico/stdlib.h"`.
 This is *not* to be used in the *Arduino* framework! as explained in [this post](https://community.platformio.org/t/include-pico-stdlib-h-causes-errors/22997).

 - [PlatformIO Documentation on Pico](https://docs.platformio.org/en/stable/boards/raspberrypi/pico.html#board-raspberrypi-pico).
 It only mentions the Arduino framework, but more seem to be avaialable (see other links here).

+### Explanations of DShot

 - [Spencer's HW Blog](https://www.swallenhardware.io/battlebots/2019/4/20/a-developers-guide-to-dshot-escs) has a quick overview on the DShot protocol, list of the dshot command codes (which shd be sourced somewhere in the [betaflight repo](https://github.com/betaflight/betaflight)), and implmenetation overviews using scp and dma.
+- [This post](https://blck.mn/2016/11/dshot-the-new-kid-on-the-block/) has a simple explanation of dshot with a few examples
+- [DShot - the missing handbook](https://brushlesswhoop.com/dshot-and-bidirectional-dshot/) has supported hw, dshot frame example, arming, telemetry, bi-directional dshot

+### Other

 - [Wiz IO Pico](https://github.com/Wiz-IO/wizio-pico): seems like an alternative to the Arduino framework used in PlatformIO?
 More details can be found on their [Baremetal wiki](https://github.com/Wiz-IO/wizio-pico/wiki/BAREMETAL)
 - [Rpi Pico Forum post](https://forums.raspberrypi.com/viewtopic.php?t=332483).
 This person has balls to try and implemenet dshot using assembly!!

 - List of [Arduino libraries for the RP2040](https://www.arduinolibraries.info/architectures/rp2040).
 I've not used any yet, but it might be best to use them as reference instead of importing them?

-- [This post](https://blck.mn/2016/11/dshot-the-new-kid-on-the-block/) has a simple explanation of dshot with a few examples
 - [Upload port required issue](https://github.com/platformio/platform-raspberrypi/issues/2).
 I don't think this issue will be faced if using Zadig